Access, Equality & Diversity

 The National Centre for Circus Arts is committed to training and supporting the most promising students, regardless of gender identity, sexual orientation, marital or civil partner status, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.
 Applicants to the National Centre for Circus Arts are chosen solely on the basis of their talent, and potential to develop the skills required for their chosen profession.

 We encourage all students to visit the school before applying to view classes and facilities.
-Applicants are encouraged to disclose any impairment or condition (for example dyslexia or a physical, sensory or mental health condition) in advance so that the school can endeavour to make any adjustments at audition and during the course to enable participation.
+Applicants are encouraged to disclose any disability (for example dyslexia or a physical, sensory or mental health condition) in advance so that the school can endeavour to make any adjustments at audition and during the course to enable participation.

 As part of the National Centre for Circus Arts Inclusive Cultures Strategy, NCCA has developed a series of policies and protocol addressing a range of subjects including: gender identity, sexual orientation, religion and belief, race and ethnicity, and disability.